 Stroll through downtown and prepare to be dazzled by all of the restaurant choices, enough to make the long drive or train ride north unnecessary.
 There is plenty – from taquerias and Indian street food to steakhouses, ristorantes and cafes – to satisfy any palate.

-So has the Century 12 movie theater complex, and the full slate of community fairs and festivals the city holds each year.
+The Century 12 movie theater complex, and the full slate of community fairs and festivals the city holds each year have become local staples.
 Downtown buzzes with activities, whatever the season; summer brings Summerfest and the late-season Downtown Wine Walk.
 Fall comes with the Halloween Fun Fest, while December brings the annual “Christmas on B Street” celebration, with a tree lighting, crafts, music and, of course, Santa Claus.

 But the city's biggest draw comes every summer when the San Mateo County Fair fills the fairgrounds with rides, food and entertainment.
 There's plenty to do in San Mateo, but the County Fair is an annual draw for families near and far.